 - People who purchase Alexa are more likely to purchase a Spotify subscription if they didn’t have a subscription previously or if they were subscribers of a different streaming platform.

-Slack & Giphy
+Slack and Giphy

 Alone, Giphy provides a niche offering—silly animated or static images that can make light of any situation.
 Within Slack, Giphy is an everyday part of online communications between employees at many companies.
 It can even support a stronger company culture.

-DocuSign & Salesforce
+DocuSign and Salesforce